-1 large onion
+1 large ripe avocado

-Salt and pepper to taste
+Salt and freshly ground black pepper, to taste